tatianamargulies/Margulies-portfolio/Assignment4.md

 I found very interesting the fact that changing the axis could simplify the understanding of the idea.
 I did not have that idea when I was first looking at the graph.
 Also, the title using a question I think it is powerful because you associate the answer to the question directly in the data you are looking at.

-# Choice
+# Final Visualization

-I selected this visualization because I am coming from a quantitative background and I am interested in topics related to statistics comparisons, trends, or projections.
-I think it is very useful to summarize results using percentages because everyone can understand easily when something is good or not.
-Also, it was a simple graph but I though that even if it was simple, the way it was designed was not simple!
-I wanted to simplify the graph.
-The second reason is that I could replicate the data in a csv file and use the table to redesign my graph.
-At the beginning, I was struggling finding an interesting graph with public data available.
 The final visualization I created in Tableau shows the answer to the question in the title.
 Who consumes more electronic news?
 It is divided by age groups and it shows three categories which are: once a day, multiple times a day and multiple times a week.
 We can see the percentage of population under each category and age range.
 It is more clear and visually appealing.
 I showed again the final visualization to my peers and they were happy with the changes I implemented in the final graph.

-# Final Visualization

 <iframe
 src="https://public.tableau.com/views/A3_16137944666540/Dashboard1?:showVizHome=no&:embed=true" width="90%" height="500" seamless frameborder="0" scrolling="no"></iframe>